Incoming Students

 English B1

 Each semester, there are some courses lectured in English or other languages, mainly in the Department of Modern Languages, Cultures and Literatures.
-The list is updated every semester on the page International Curricula (link above).
+The list is updated every semester on the page International Curricula.
 However, the offer in English is limited and does not include courses from all areas/departments.
 In that case, students will have to attend courses in their department lectured in Portuguese.

 To be able to select courses in English, you will need an English certificate at level B1 or higher.